Basil's Hilarious Arabic Lesson at Houston Improv

 And then.

-Martin had identified Brennan across the room.
+Martin had identified a woman in the crowd — Brennan, a Texas girl, 24, the type who probably grew up around horses and still carries herself accordingly.
 The crowd had opinions about whether Basil and Brennan should be introduced to each other.
 Things were building.

 The Houston Improv is not a small room.
-When that many people react to something simultaneously, you feel it physically.
+When six hundred people react to something simultaneously, you feel it physically.
 This was one of those moments.

 Martin paused.
 He looked at the crowd.
 He looked at Basil.
-He said something to the effect that the Middle Eastern section of the crowd had basically been put all in one area — "That's kind of racist" — and that Basil had just turned down a future prospect on culture grounds, which was what you get for being racist.
+He said something to the effect that Basil had just turned down a future doctor — referring to Brennan, who had been enthusiastically nominated by the crowd — and that this was what you get for being racist.

 Basil was not especially troubled by this.
 He had a position and he was standing in it.

 Half-Salvadoran, half-Dominican.
 Twenty-one years old.
 Working at a law firm.
-Five feet seven.
+Five feet seven inches tall.
 The kind of composed that comes from being the most organized person in any room she enters.

 She got up on that stage, and the dynamic shifted entirely.

-She established Basil's religion — Muslim — and then, with the directness of someone who had been through a thing she was not going to go through again, explained she had prior experience with a Muslim man who had ultimately not been able to marry outside his faith.
+She established Basil's religion — Muslim — and then, with the directness of someone who has been through a thing she is not going to go through again, explained that she had a prior experience with a Muslim man who had ultimately not been able to marry outside his faith.
+She was not making assumptions.
 She was doing due diligence.
 In real time.
 On stage.
 At the Houston Improv.

 The crowd went very quiet in the specific way crowds go quiet when something real is happening.

 Basil handled it with more grace than most people would manage under those circumstances.
 He acknowledged the concern.
 He was honest about what his family might expect.
-He was also — you could see it — genuinely interested in Myrna, which made the whole thing more complicated.
+He was also — you could see this — genuinely interested in Mirna, which made the whole thing more complicated.

-Eventually Myrna made her call.
-Basil, for all his Arabic phrases and surgical aspirations, was out on the religion issue.
+Eventually Mirna made her call.
+Basil, for all his Arabic phrases and surgical aspirations and provider instincts, was out on the religion issue.
 She was not going through that again.

 The Stage Fills Up

 Mirna stayed on stage.
+She was not done.
 The crowd was not done with her.

 Age cutoffs were applied.
-The 21-year-olds were eliminated first.
+The 21-year-olds were eliminated first (Mirna's call).
 Height was assessed visually.
 Smile quality was evaluated.
 Kids were a dealbreaker.
 The field narrowed.

-It came down to two men: a Pakistani investment real estate guy and Andy, a Mexican construction safety manager, 28 years old.
+It came down to two men.
+A Pakistani investment real estate guy and a Mexican construction safety manager named Andy.
 They were both wearing the same shirt.
 Martin noticed this.
 The crowd noticed this.
 This became a running joke that somehow made both of them more charming.

 The Pakistani guy, sensing the weight of the moment, asked: "How Christian are you?"

-The room remembered what had just happened with Basil.
+The room remembered Basil.
+The room remembered what had just happened with the religion question.
 The room understood that this was the thing coming back around, and they erupted accordingly.

-Myrna took the question seriously.
+Mirna, in fairness to her, took the question seriously.
 She answered it.
 The Pakistani guy answered follow-up questions.
-It was, somehow, a more productive religious conversation than most people have in a year.
+It was, somehow, a more productive religious conversation than most people have in an entire year.

-Myrna chose the Pakistani homie.
-Her stated reason: she loves hookah.
-"I love Arapahoot."
+Mirna chose the Pakistani homie.
+Her stated reason: she loves hookah. ("I love Arapahoot.")
 He was thrilled.
 They kissed on stage.
+The crowd cheered.

 Martin sent them off: "We found love in a hopeless place."